solichatuszhrh/travel_purpose_prediction/README.md

 - The GPS data was collected by Statistics Netherlands (CBS), therefore, the data is not available publicly without permission.
 GPS data was linked to administrative data (sociodemographic variables) from CBS.
 - Information from OSM is then combined with the GPS and administrative data.
 - To reproduce this study, one can run the [R script](./r_script_annotated.R) in RStudio.
 However, all data files cannot be included in this archive.
 - Information from OSM can be gathered using [Python script](./python_script.py) for each province using a specific radius for the bounding box.
 Input data to run this script is also not publicly available because it contains a person's location.
+- The full version of the thesis can be requested to the author (s.zahroh@uu.nl)

+# Research Questions
+This study aims to answer the general research question “How well can we predict the travel purpose using sensor data from a smartphone-based travel diary study?” which can be translated into two sub-questions as follows:
+(1) To what extent are external spatial and temporal patterns data helpful in predicting travel purposes?
+(2) To what extent do individual behaviours and characteristics influence the accuracy of travel purpose prediction?

+# Methods
+In order to answer research questions, artificial neural network models were used with several kinds of feature engineering.
+The best model was combined with weather data and the compared with other machine learning models, such as random forest, extreme gradient boosting, support vector machine, and naive bayes.

 # Requirements
 All analysis was conducted in `RStudio 2023.12.1+402` with `R 4.4.0`.
 Packages used during the analysis are: